REGISTRATION

 FEES

 Club fees mainly cover membership, coaching, technical development, referees, fields, league fees, staff and player passes, etc. and varies for each team based on their competitive level and age group.
-For a complete list of what’s included in Valley Surf club fees, please go to our Fees page.

 The non-refundable deposit is requested in May and secures a spot in the club but not on a specific team.
 After tryouts in early May, coaches finalize rosters and movements may occur.
 The deposit of $200 is applied towards your registration fees and will show as a credit on your invoice when you register during the summer and select a payment option.